MariaExtrella/QATestTheAgileMonkeys/README.md

-# Files of the package
+# Files in this package

 The test is built on three kind of files:

    - *.features: contain the steps of the tests.
-Some of them are callable and need as input paramete a JSON field.
+Some of them are callable and need as input parameter a JSON file.
    - *.graphql: contain the queries and mutations graphql to send via POST to the graphql API.
    - *.json: files with credentials of the admin user of the graphql API.
    - *.java: contains the class that run the Karate test.